enayetsyl/ShopEase/requirement copy.md

 1. **Admin**
    - Full control over the platform, including monitoring and moderation.
-   - Blacklist vendor shops to restrict their operations.

 2. **Vendor**
    - Create and manage their shop (name, logo, description, etc.).